maxm33/pokedle/README.md

 ## Troubleshooting

-If you are having trouble with the site (e.g. it looks broken), clearing the browser cache relative to this site is most likely the solution, due to a unit conversion mistake that I recently made.
+If you are having trouble with the site (e.g. it looks broken), clearing the browser cache relative to this site is most likely the solution.
 Check [how to clear cache on Chrome](https://support.google.com/accounts/answer/32050?sjid=9309983268576311148-EU).

 <br>